edspective/edspective.github.io/_pages/share.md

 ## Book Format

 The _Shape of College_ is a collection of student profiles.
-Each profile will ultimately include three sections:
+We are going for a vibe similar to <a href="https://www.portraitsofresilience.com/" target="_blank">Portraits of Reslience</a> or <a href="http://www.humansofnewyork.com/" target="_blank">Humans of New York</a>.
+Each profile will include three sections:
 1. What the world sees.
 A headshot accompanied by a brief biographical blurb.
 2. What the admissions office sees.
 Your favorite sample college application accompanied by a list of admissions outcomes.
 3. What nobody sees.
 A 3-5 page autobiographical snippet about how your view of the world has changed since leaving high school.